knpuniversity/symfony/knpu/ep6-security/user-provider.md

 A user provider is one of the most misunderstood parts of Symfony's security.
 It's an object that does just a *few* small jobs for you.
 For example, the user provider is responsible for loading the `User` from the session and making sure that it's up to date.
-In Doctrine, we'll want it to re-query for a fresh `User` object to make sure all the data is still up-to-date.
+In Doctrine, we'll want our's to re-query for a fresh `User` object to make sure all the data is still up-to-date.

 The user provider is also responsible for a few other minor things, like handling "remember me" functionality and a really cool feature we'll talk about later called